TaygaHoshi/tt-project/Lists/List of Weapons - Two Handed.md

 	+ Allies who are unable to hear are not affected by war drums.
 	+ Being stunned, falling or going prone, diving underwater or becoming unavailable to cast spells in any way stops the bonuses granted by this weapon.
 + (Rapid Action) Beat of Swords
-	+ Radius: 10 meters.
+	+ Radius: 10 meters
-	+ All other allies within range gain a (5 + EXP/3) bonus to damage until your next turn.
+	+ All other allies within radius gain a (5 + EXP/3) bonus to damage until your next turn.
 	+ This bonus doesn't affect damaging status effects such as bleeding and burning, or area effects such as Dissonance.
 + (Rapid Action) Beat of Shields
+	+ Radius: 10 meters
-	+ All other allies within range gain (5 + EXP/3) temporary physical armor and temporary magical armor until your next turn.
+	+ All other allies within radius gain (5 + EXP/3) temporary physical armor and temporary magical armor until your next turn.
 + (Rapid Action) Beat of Haste
+	+ Radius: 10 meters
-	+ All allies within range gain (3 + EXP/3) bonus to movement speed until your next turn.
+	+ All allies within radius gain (3 + EXP/3) bonus to movement speed until your next turn.
 	+ Does not stack with itself.